FDA Seeks Ban On Menthol Cigarettes To Fight Teen Smoking

 "Menthol cigarettes are the single most important pathway to get kids to start smoking in the United States.
 It makes sense because what it does is coat your throat.
 It makes it much easier to get used to the harshness of tobacco smoke," Myers says.

 Some opponents of a menthol ban have argued that it could create an underground market for menthol cigarettes.
-But Myers and other dismiss that concern.
+But Myers and others dismiss that concern.

 While Myers praised the FDA's new restrictions on e-cigarette flavorings, he called for the agency to go further and completely ban the flavorings.
 According to the plan released Thursday, the FDA would continue to allow adults to buy flavored e-cigarettes.